koperatingsystem/kOS/Docs/Standards/kFS/File Index.md

 ### Root folder

-The root folder's file index is always 0<br>
+The root folder's file index is always 0.<br>
-In the root folder section 5 is not present since it is not needed, there is no parent folder for the root folder
+In the root folder section 5 is not present since it is not needed, there is no parent folder for the root folder.